SnapXL/snapx-plugin-spec/README.md

 ## 👮 Moderation & Disputes

 - Community reports can flag plugins for review
-- Volunteers are accepted, providing there is not an obvious conflict of interest.
+- Volunteers are accepted, providing there is not an obvious conflict of interest
 - Plugin takedowns may occur in cases of impersonation, malware, or broken functionality
 - Plugin name disputes will be resolved based on first-claim or reservation ownership